prpole/dissertation/chapter1/main.md

 define both the Anthropocene and literary naturalism necessitate that we reopen the fundamental categories of the human and non-human natures alike.
 Gilman presents one example of how to do so.

+These ethical caveats to Gilman's concepts of ambient labor and inhabitation demonstrate that her utopian schema should be taken not as a model, nor as a route to the good Anthropocene, but as a space to think through the affordances and limitations of the good Anthropocene premise itself.
+What Gilman does that the facile manifestos do not is to put our most fundamental categories on the examination table.
+She recognizes that labor and living as they have historically developed contain fundamental contradictions with a sustainable future---a recognition which she was neither the first nor last to make.
+In managing our concepts as well as what they describe, she models the kind of thinking it would take to make human influence over natural systems ultimately benign.
+But the absolute control over these systems, a fundamental premise of her utopia and the philosophy on which it is based, forces us to reckon with the additional contradictions these alternative futures introduce in their own right.
+Good Anthropocene schemes ignore the ethical limitations at their peril, we see: doing so risks a complicity with eugenics and a vastly decreased biodiversity, all in the name of stewardship.
+Nevertheless, Gilman's example makes a strong case for considering possibilities beyond catastrophe in the Anthropocene, and imagining what it will take to thrive in the conditions of scarcity that look more and more inevitable.
+These solutions will not always be technical, she suggests.
+More likely, they will involve tiny revolutions in how we conceive of our most basic categories of thinking, living, and acting.

 [^dreiser-collective-examples]: Some of the stuff about Hurstwood accidentally breaking a strike...